arnigeir/WinTcpSocketExhaustionTest/soap-coretests/readme.md

 ## Testresults<
 The SOAP server was installed  in folder

 > ami-bus-d-5\c$\Utils\CoreWCFService

-and started from command line.<br/>
+and started from command line
 The Standard and Pooled endpoints were installed in folders

 > ami-bus-d-6\c$\Temp\StandardEndpointTest

 and

 > \\ami-bus-d-6\c$\Temp\PooledEndpointTest

 respectively